 Care During COVID-19

-While the COVID-19 pandemic progresses into the fall and winter seasons, Cape Cod Healthcare continues to provide safe access to emergency, non-emergent and preventive care, in accordance with attestation guidelines as set by the state’s comprehensive plan for Reopening Massachusetts.
+While the COVID-19 pandemic progresses into the spring and summer seasons, Cape Cod Healthcare continues to provide safe access to emergency, non-emergent and preventive care, in accordance with attestation guidelines as set by the state’s comprehensive plan for Reopening Massachusetts.